fluxcd/community/community-roles.md

 Maintainers are elected [Project Members][Project Member] who have shown significant and sustained contributions in a Git repository.

-**Defined by:** entry in MAINTAINERS file in a repo owned by the Flux project, and membership in the [@fluxcd/maintainers](https://github.com/orgs/fluxcd/teams/maintainers) GitHub team.
+**Defined by:** entry in MAINTAINERS file in a repo owned by the Flux project, and membership in the `@fluxcd/maintainers` GitHub team.
+See an automatically generated list of Flux maintainers [here](https://github.com/fluxcd/community/blob/main/project/flux-project-maintainers.yaml).

 **Responsibilities and Privileges:**